 As an employer, Novartis invests in the competence of its employees.
-The company has made the Pharmaceutical Information Centre’s PharmAcademia online learning environment available to its employees, who can choose the training that suits their needs.
+The company has made the Pharmaca Academy’s online learning environment available to its employees, who can choose the training that suits their needs.

-“There is a lot of training available out there at the moment, but the training offered by the Pharmaceutical Information Centre has been carefully designed to meet the needs of people in the pharmaceutical and healthcare sectors.
-It’s easy find topics in PharmAcademia’s offering that I feel I need to learn more about.
+“There are a lot of trainings available out there at the moment, but the trainings offered by the Pharmaca Academy have been carefully designed to meet the needs of people in the pharmaceutical and healthcare sectors.
+It’s easy find topics in Pharmaca Academy’s offering that I feel I need to learn more about.
 The training package is provided on an annual basis, which means we don’t have to ask our supervisors for permission every time we want to participate in training.
-Instead, PharmAcademia’s comprehensive offering is always at our disposal.”
+Instead, Pharmaca Academy’s comprehensive offering is always at our disposal.”

-“In our team we share experiences of interesting training and tell each other about the courses that we think are worth taking.”
+“In our team we share experiences of interesting trainings and tell each other about the courses that we think are worth taking.”

 Varied topics and perspectives

-Pietilä values the Pharmaceutical Information Centre’s extensive trainer network and up-to-date topics.
+Pietilä values Pharmaca’s extensive trainer network and up-to-date topics.

-“The courses offered by the Pharmaceutical Information Centre always have great speakers and the content is well planned.
-The reason I really like in-person training is because it also offers a great chance to network, which is why I think it is great that the Pharmaceutical Information Centre also offers networking opportunities in its online courses.
+“The courses offered by the Pharmaca Academy always have great speakers and the content is well planned.
+The reason I really like in-person training is because it also offers a great chance to network, which is why I think it is great that the Pharmaca Academy also offers networking opportunities in its online courses.
 The topics and approaches of the courses are diverse and cover both the private and public sector and also the perspectives of patient organisations.”

-Pietilä recommends the Pharmaceutical Information Centre’s courses especially for anyone who has recently entered the sector from the academic world.
+Pietilä recommends the Pharmaca Academy’s courses especially for anyone who has recently entered the pharmaceutical sector from the academic world.

 “These courses help you understand many difficult terms and make it easy to keep your competence up to date.
-When I started, I learned all about Market Access thanks to a Pharmaceutical Information Centre course, for example.
-In fact, as a student and a participant, I really appreciate the fact that theses courses are aimed at the specific needs of the professionals in our sector.”
+When I started, I learned all about Market Access thanks to a Pharmaca Academy’s course, for example.
+In fact, as a student and a participant, I really appreciate the fact that Pharmaca Academy’s courses are aimed at the specific needs of the professionals in pharmaceutical sector.”